dr-richard-barker/Settlers_of_Mars_3D_LLM/README.md

 That depends on you and the choices your team make,

-## The star of the game is our Sun and start of your adventure is our beautiful blue origin, Earth.
-Here are some additional details that could be included in the game if the “Dungeon master”/“Space wizard” chooses:

-The players must choose to play as members of different factions, such as the government, a private corporation, a national military or a religious group(s)...etc...

-The game could include different types of challenges, such as political intrigue, economic hardship, and environmental disaster(s).
-The game can have a variety of different endings, depending on the choices that the players make, such as…

-> stopping at the moon,
->
-> a one way trip Mars,
->
-> a return trip to Mars,
->
-> disease outbreak on mars,
->
-> a trip to the edge of the solar system,
->
-> meeting aliens,
->
-> or contracting alien disease.

-This is just a basic outline, of course, the game structure will vary based on how you decide to use the dice and AI.
-During the game the “dungeon master will consult with BARD, ChatGTP, YOU, and make up general excuses to use the dice.

-The specific details of the game would depend on the interests of the players, the decisions they make, the creativity of the game designer and the role of the dice.

 # Overview
 This game is a combination of a DnD style choose your adventure role playing adventure that travels across a Settlers of Mars board.